 - (A) Volumes are based on RTD litre sales to CCEP customers and reflect changes for new product launches, cessation of products as they occur based on sales timings.
 Reformulations are captured on a half-yearly basis given high number of beverage formulas across Europe.
 Reformulations made in the first-half of the year are reflected in the current reporting period calculation.
-Secondhalf reformulations are reflected in the next reporting period.
+Second-half reformulations are reflected in the next reporting period.
 Note the data source and methodology on when to apply recipe changes differ from the calculation of the GHG emissions of our ingredients. - (B) Sparkling soft drinks, non-carbonated soft drinks and flavoured water only.
 Does not include water or juice. - (C) Non-alcoholic ready to drink (NARTD), including dairy.
-Does not include coffee, alcohol, beer or Freestyle. - (D) Europe 50% by 2025.
 Does not include coffee, alcohol, beer or Freestyle.
-Low calorie beverages <20kcal/100ml.
-Zero calorie beverages <4kcal/100ml.